 Followed by the game “Whammo Labs” which involved navigating Lt Stu through different levels of the Whammo Labs–avoiding smasher robots and various robot recycling machinery.
-There are several locked doors that were only opened by answering a question about the items found on a Seder Plate.
+There are several locked doors that were only opened by answering a question about the items found on the Seder Plate.

 A fun way to learn all about the Last Supper and Passover!

 Easter Breakfast Fundraiser